Ebiroll/qemu_esp32/README.md

 Seems that the qemu, mmapping has a bug and or  spi_flash_read, spi_flash_write  Will maybe fixed on a rainy day.

-Another reason for this problem is because you forgot to create
+Another reason for this problem is because you forgot to create the flash file
 > ./qemu_flash build/app-template.bin